Transverse tori in Engel manifolds: The range and applications of the formal invariants

 We again finish with explicit computations:

-\begin{example} a) Let $C$ be a transverse knot in a contact 3-manifold $(N,\xi)$, and let $\Sigma\subset\pr N$ be the torus obtained by restricting the circle bundle to $C$.
+\begin{example} a) Let $K$ be a transverse knot in a contact 3-manifold $(N,\xi)$, and let $\Sigma\subset\pr N$ be the torus obtained by restricting the circle bundle to $K$.
 This is $\E$-transverse Legendrian, although not generic since its characteristic line field is $\W|\Sigma$.
-Unlike in Example~\ref{PV}, this construction is sensitive to the knot type of $C$.
-For example, when $N$ is simply connected and $e(\xi)=0$, the homotopy type of $N-C$ (hence the knot group) is preserved via the universal cover of $(\pr N,\Sigma)$.
-As in Example~\ref{PV}, we can locally model $C$ as the $z$-axis in $(\R^3,dz+xdy)$ mod unit $z$-translation, but this time, $\Sigma$ appears in the prolongation as the $z$-axis in each slice of constant $w$.
-The projection of $\L$ from $\R^3/\Z$ to the $xy$-plane is constant in each constant-$w$ slice, but rotates once clockwise (following the kernel of $\beta=\sin(w)dx+\cos(w)dy$) as $w$ increases around the circle.
-By the proof of Proposition~\ref{push}, we obtain the transverse pushoff $\tau\Sigma$ by pushing $C$, at each constant-$w$ slice, in the positive $\L$-direction, so $\tau\Sigma$ projects to the boundary of a tubular neighborhood $N_0$ of $C$ in $N$, with $\L$ directed outward.
+The topological knot type of $\Sigma$ depends on that of $K$.
+For example, when $N$ is simply connected and $e(\xi)=0$, the homotopy type of $N-K$ (hence the knot group) is preserved via the universal cover of $(\pr N,\Sigma)$.
+The variable line field $\L|K$ in $\xi|K=\nu K$ rotates once (negatively) as we follow the characteristic foliation (by fibers of $\pr N$) around $\Sigma$ once.
+By the proof of Proposition~\ref{push}, we obtain the transverse pushoff $\tau\Sigma$ by pushing $K$ in the positive $\L$-direction, so $\tau\Sigma$ projects to the boundary of a tubular neighborhood $N_0$ of $K$ in $N$, with $\L$ directed outward.
 Thus, we can equivalently view $\tau\Sigma$ as the transverse lift of $\partial N_0$.
 (We have chosen to exhibit the boundary orientation on $\tau\Sigma$; the other orientation would correspond to a push in the negative $\L$ direction.)
-Using $\L$, we can express the homotopy class of this lift, relative to the obvious product structure on the prolongated model, by a cohomology class: The meridian $\mu$ lifted from $\partial N_0$, with its usual counterclockwise orientation, goes once negatively around the fiber, and the longitude $\lambda$ parallel to the $z$-axis lies in a constant-$w$ slice, so (since $\lambda\cdot\mu=-1$) the lift is given by $+\PD(\lambda)$ in $H^1(\tau\Sigma)$.
-(When $N=\R^3$, recall that $\lambda$ is the blackboard longitude in a front projection of $C$.)
-This is not a lift as occurs in the previous proof since it does not extend over $N_0$.
+The transverse lift of $\partial N_0$ is not a lift as occurs in the previous proof since it does not extend over $N_0$.
 However, we can still analyze $\Delta_T$.
-We can assume $\partial N_0$ is foliated by helices, so $\Delta_T(\tau\Sigma)=0$.
-After a perturbation, we can assume there is a nondegenerate closed leaf $L$ representing any primitive class $[L]=p\mu-q\lambda$ with $p,q\in\Z^+$ and $p/q$ sufficiently large.
-(See Section~\ref{Orientation} for the sign of $L$.)
+We can assume $\partial N_0$ is foliated by helices (proof of Proposition~\ref{helices}), so (Proposition~\ref{comp}(b)).
+After a perturbation of $\partial N_0$, we can assume there is a nondegenerate closed leaf $L$ representing any given primitive class with $p,q\in\Z^+$ and $p/q$ sufficiently large relative to a given choice of longitude $\lambda$.
+(See Section~\ref{OrContSurf} for the sign of $L$.)
 Thus, applying Lemma~\ref{dt} to the Legendrian lift of $\partial N_0$ gives infinitely many transverse homotopy classes isotopic to $\tau\Sigma$, realizing all multiples of $\PD[L]$ as $\Delta_T$ for each such $L$.